Where Things Went | Chapter 5 | King

 “No!
 Please stop!”
 Implored Sleet who pulled at the end of King’s jacket.
 “She helped me!”

-King’s eyebrow rose.
-Satisfied with the intercession of his friend, King nonchalantly tossed Feign aside.
+King rose a single eyebrow.
+Satisfied with the intercession of his friend, King callously tossed Feign aside.
 Feign fell to her knees, one arm on the ground, the other nursed her throat as she choked and gagged out labored breaths.
-Even in her distress, she found time to repay King with a seething scowl.
+Even in her distress she found time to repay King with a seething scowl.

-“Did she?
+“Did she really help?
 You’re too trusty girl.
 She’s just a thief tryna’ steal what I found.
 Ya’ hear me ghost?
 Finders keepers OK?”
-King stomped menacingly, shaking a fist at the darkness.
+King stomped menacingly shaking a fist at the darkness.
 Without a word, Feign quietly sunk away to sulk for a time.

 “Feign, wait!”
 Pleaded Sleet, but she already disappeared.